mm80843/T3.5/docs/Benef/PBN__Benef_1393.md

 # __Enhanced data security__

-## Name of the Benefit

-Addressing security and privacy concerns ensures the protection of IoT data, maintaining patient confidentiality.

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced data security builds trust and confidence in the use of IoT technology, encouraging its adoption.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1581.md)